dorahacksglobal/Hackathon-Playbook/usjoin.md

 You will have the opportunity to:
 - Get probably the most updated schedule of global hackathons.
-- Get both financially and operationally supported by participating in our granted hackathons.
+- Get both financially and operationally supported by participating in our granted hackathons and bounties.
 - Learn from our tutorials and mentors.
-- Communicate with global ative organizers.
+- Communicate with global ative hackers.
 - Propose and discuss the most valuable tech problem and innovations.
 - Participate in our activities like project demo shows and tech meetups, talks, workshops on edge-cutting and exciting tech topics.